-If you're a Shopify customer there are many benefits of integrating with PayWhirl including: the ability to save payment methods and process recurring payments that generate orders automatically.
-You can also offer layaway plans, pre-orders, custom subscriptions (build-a-box) invoicing, subscriptions, membership content and more.
+If you're a Shopify customer there are many benefits of integrating with PayWhirl including: the ability to save customer payment methods and process recurring payments that generate orders automatically.
+You can also offer layaway plans, pre-orders, custom subscriptions (build-a-box), invoicing, subscriptions, membership content and more.

 When a customer completes a purchase through a PayWhirl widget, an account is automatically created for them and their payment information is saved for future use.
 Customers are also created in Shopify, if they don't exist already, and tagged with any active subscriptions so they can be easily identified in Shopify.

 Once setup, customers can purchase subscriptions and additional products in your customer portal with their saved information.

 In a nutshell the process TYPICALLY works like this...